artaveo/artaveo/ROAD-MAP-ARTAVEO.md

 - Sticky Mobile CTA

 ### 4.6 Visual pass on Shell & Home (requires D-12 approval of the derived variants from 4.1)
+> **Exception — the header/nav mark placeholder.** Swapping the literal "A" placeholder box in the header for the actual mark file (currently the temporary one — see 4.1.3's note) is a small, reversible asset swap, not a design decision — it doesn't need to wait for D-12 or for the rest of this sub-phase.
+Do it as part of 4.1.3 (or as soon as the mark files exist), same reasoning as the favicon: a placeholder sitting unused while a temporary asset is available and explicitly meant to be used defeats the purpose of having it.
+The **rest** of 4.6 below (full direction applied to nav/footer/command-palette, Home redesign) still waits for D-12.
 - apply the chosen direction to header, mobile navigation, footer, command palette and every Home section
 - redesign the Home "Tech Stack" block into the Expertise-matrix layout (data wiring follows in Phases 7–8)
 - fix known Home issues: Hero code-panel line overflow around 1024 px, "Why Artaveo" heading line break, portrait-placeholder head shape